 Are you having a hard time finding gifts for friends and loved ones this year?
 Are you looking for a gift for someone who is always tapping their foot and singing in the shower?

 Although we all have different tastes and musical preferences, you’d be hard-pressed to find someone who doesn’t have a favourite musical genre or artist.

 So, without further ado, here is the MakeUseOf list of brilliant gift ideas for the casual and not-so-casual music lovers in your life.

-Just 10 years ago, if you wanted some music for Christmas, you’d probably have gotten an iTunes gift card (or even physical media).
-These days we’re used to subscription-based streaming technology from the likes of Spotify, Pandora, and the recently launched Apple Music instead.
+Just 10 years ago, if you wanted to buy someone music for Christmas, you’d probably have picked up an iTunes gift card (or even physical media).
+These days we’re used to subscription-based streaming technology from the likes of Spotify, Pandora, and the relative newcomer, Apple Music instead.

 In terms of cost, this really varies and depends on what you’d like to spend.
 Apple Music uses iTunes credits, so you can purchase a standard iTunes gift card for this purpose.
-Apple Music membership costs $9.99 per month, so you’re looking at around $60 for a 6-month membership, or $120 for a year.
+Apple Music membership costs $9.99/month, so you’re looking at around $60 for a 6-month membership, or $120 for a year.

 Important: If you’re buying a gift card, make sure the currency matches the recipient’s store.
 As an example, U.S. iTunes gift cards can only be used in the U.S. iTunes Store.

 Vinyl is back with a vengeance — it’s the only physical audio medium that’s experiencing rising sales (probably as a result of it going out of fashion for so long, but still) and the number of quality turntables available continues to grow.